lokalized/lokalized-java/README.md

 or throw.
 The default policy falls back for missing translations and unmatched alternatives, but stops on runtime resolution failures so a corrupt translation cannot be silently hidden by a different locale.
-The default handler is [`TranslationFailureHandler.returnKey()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#returnKey()), which returns the lookup key with caller-supplied placeholders interpolated into it.
+The default handler is [`TranslationFailureHandler.returnKey()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#returnKey()), which silently returns the lookup key with caller-supplied placeholders interpolated into it.

 ```java
 Strings strings = Strings.withFallbackLocale(Locale.forLanguageTag("en"))